Is [insert film title here] a Christmas movie? The answer is always ‘Yes!’

 “It’s A Wonderful Life” also belongs in the next category of potential Christmas movies: movies traditionally watched/ on TV at Christmas.
 Unlikely now in the age of instant, on-demand entertainment but for decades, the only place to see old favourite movies was on TV, and certain movies stuck to the festive period like glitter on crazy glue.
 “The Sound Of Music”, “Chitty Chitty Bang Bang”, “The Great Escape”, “The Wizard Of Oz”, “Star Wars” and many more, all were firm fixtures of the festive TV schedules, with the Queen’s Speech being invariably followed by a pre-1985 Bond movie.
 Anchored in cosy family memories of gathering around the TV to solve a problem like Maria, hide from the Childcatcher, cheer on Steve McQueen or head off to see the wizard, every single one of these movies (and others) are Christmas movies too.

-And finally, there are movies you might watch with friends and family each and every year which have no connection to the season except for the fact that you love them and find time to enjoy them or share them with your loved ones when the holidays roll around and life slows down just enough to spare the time to crack open a tin of Quality Street and enjoy a movie together.
+And finally, there are movies you might watch with friends or family each and every year without fail.
+They have no connection to the holiday season except for the fact that you love them and find time to enjoy them or share them with your loved ones every year.
+It’s that moment when life slows down just enough to spare the time to crack open a tin of Quality Street, crank up the Dolby Atmos soundbar and enjoy a movie together.
 Do you watch “Aliens” every Christmas Eve over a bowl of chilli and some beers?
 Cool – “Aliens” is a Christmas movie.
 Do you and your family always sit down on Boxing Day to watch “Rocky”?
 Fill your boots, it’s a Christmas movie.
 Hell, even if the only tenuous connection to the season is featuring an abundance of snow, if it’s a movie you enjoy regularly in December (or November if you’re feeling a bit glum and need to cheer yourself up), “Lord Of The Rings: Fellowship Of The Ring”, “Fargo”, “Doctor Zhivago” and “Frozen” are a-okay and if anyone says otherwise, you know what to tell them:

+Is “Die Hard” a Christmas movie?
 Anything and everything can be a Christmas movie and the only person whose opinion matters is yours.
 Whatever your seasonal selection, you’ve nothing to worry about.
-Enjoy your Christmas movies.
-And God bless us, every one.